hawaiichair23/texterity/README.md

 **Stream event integration** — Texterity will connect directly to streaming platform events (subscriptions, donations, chat triggers, raids) so text objects and scripts can react without any middleware.

-**GPU pipeline** — the rendering layer is being moved toward a fully GPU-driven pipeline for high framerate animations at scale.
+**GPU pipeline** — The rendering layer is being moved toward a fully GPU-driven pipeline for high framerate animations at scale.

 **Video export** — Scripts can be layered and offset so animations will start at a specific point in a video.
 The overlay renders to a transparent WebM, which ffmpeg composites directly onto the source file.
 Drop in the video, set timecode and export.
 No After Effects expertise required.